 - Soil: Use a well-draining soil medium to prevent root rot.
 Their roots need to breathe, so use plenty of gritty components like Ibaraki Akama, Hyuga Pumice and perlite.

 - Watering: Only water in spring and summer.
-Allow the soil to dry out completely before watering again.
+Keep these plants completely dry in autumn and winter.
+Allow the soil to dry out before watering again.

 - Growing season: Like most cacti, these are spring and summer growers that prefer warm temperatures.
 They can withstand cooler conditions as well, but should be protected from frost during the winter months.